-Dirk Borgognone kicked a sixty-eight (68) yard field goal on September 27th, 1985.
+The longest field goal ever kicked in a high school football game occurred when Dirk Borgognone scored a sixty-eight (68) yard field goal on September 27th, 1985.
 The kick occurred in a game between Reno High School and Sparks High School in Nevada.

-Borgognone struggled the rest of the year missing the rest of the field goals attempted.
-His struggles extended through college and despite changing his position to kickoff specialist, Borgognone never ended up sticking in the NFL.
+Though he still holds the record for the longest field goal, Borgognone struggled the rest of the year and missed the rest of the field goals he attempted.
+His struggles extended through college and, despite changing his position to kickoff specialist, Borgognone never ended up sticking in the NFL.

 The longest kick made without a tee came in 2012 from Austin Rehkow of Central Valley High School.
-Rehkow kicked a 67 yard field goal to tie the game and sent it to overtime.
-Rehkow continued his success by making a d1 roster and eventually playing a couple games in the NFL.
+Rehkow kicked a 67 yard field goal to tie the game and send it to overtime.
+Rehkow continued his success by making an NCAA Division Iroster and eventually playing in a couple of NFL games.

-The most competitive football league (NFL)'s longest field goal is only 64 yards and was kicked by Matt Prater in 2013.
+The NFL's longest field goal is only 64 yards and was kicked by Matt Prater in 2013.
 Several other players have kicked a 63 yard field goal.

-The longest kick in college football is 67 yards with a tee and 65 without one.
-The 67 yard record is shared by four players but the 65 yard field goal was made by Martin Gramatica of Kansas State.
+The longest kick in college football was 67-yards with a tee and 65-yards without one.
+The 67-yard record is shared by four players, but the 65-yard field goal was made by Martin Gramatica of Kansas State.